Suicidal Tendencies

+History

 Early career and Suicidal Tendencies (1980–1986)

-Suicidal Tendencies formed in 1980 as a punk band in Venice, California.
+Suicidal Tendencies was formed in 1980 as a punk band in Venice, California.
 The original lineup of the band consisted of Mike Muir on vocals, Mike Ball on guitar, Carlos "Egie" Egert on drums, and Mike Dunnigan on bass.
 After the recording of their first demo, Carlos Egert left the band and was replaced by Dunnigan's brother, Sean.
 Muir, at the time a student at Santa Monica College, originally only intended Suicidal Tendencies as a "party band", but as they grew in notoriety he soon found the band at the center of his life.
-Suicidal Tendencies had a rough start including being voted "Worst Band/Biggest Assholes" in Flipside in 1982 but the following year were voted "Best New Band".
-There were many rumors of the band members as well as their friends and followers being involved with gangs (especially Venice 13, Mexican-American gang in that area), with Muir's trademark blue bandanna and violence at the band's performances as evidence.
+Suicidal Tendencies had a rough start, including being voted "Worst Band/Biggest Assholes" by Flipside in 1982 but the following year were voted "Best New Band".
+There were many rumors of the band being involved with gangs, and their concerts were known for violence.

 In their original lineup photo, which can be seen inside their self-titled debut album, drummer Amery Smith is wearing a flipped up hat and under the bill are the markings "V13", thought to be initials for Venice 13.
 Smith was not a member of V13 and the hat worn in the photo was borrowed from V13 member Steve Mayorga, brother of Suicidal Tendencies bassist Louiche Mayorga.
 Eventually another gang sprang up possibly named after the band, the Suicidal Cycos (also known as the Suicidals, Suis or Suicidal Boyz) with chapters in Venice, Long Beach, Santa Monica, Orange County, Oceanside, San Diego, and in San Antonio, Texas.

 Suicidal Tendencies quickly gained a following and began performing at larger gigs.
-They recorded a demo in 1982 and were featured on the Slamulation compilation LP on Mystic Records.
+They recorded a demo in 1982 and were featured on the Slamulation compilation album on Mystic Records.
 The song featured was "I Saw Your Mommy", which was later featured on their self-titled debut album.
 The Dunnigan brothers quit after these recordings, with Mike Dunnigan later joining Tony Alva's band the Skoundrelz to be back with Mike Ball on guitar and Bela Horvath on drums.
 Ball stayed in the band for 2½ years before joining the Skoundrelz and was replaced by Dunnigan.
 Guitarist Rick Battson recorded the demo before the first album.
 Grant Estes learned that demo replacing him on guitar and playing on Suicidal Tendencies's first record.